TalBar4444/CustomAlertDialog/README.md

 ```

 #### CustomDeleteDialog
-Displays a delete message, with 2 buttons.
+Displays a delete message with 2 buttons.
 ```
     CustomDialog.showDialog(this, CustomDialog.DialogType.DELETE,
            "Deleting",